- Interfaith marriage blessings

 Music for your ceremony

-I am a classically trained professional singer, instrumentalist and published composer.
+I am a professional singer, instrumentalist and published composer.
 This means that in addition to the above, I can also offer the following:

 - Sing at your ceremony (including cantorial services for Jewish ceremonies, and a full, sung leading of the Sheva Brachot ‘Seven Blessings’ at a weddings)